btarg/requiem-vault/content/index.md

 This vault contains the rules for the Soul Linking One-Shot campaign.
 *This system is a draft and subject to change.*

+## Getting Started

 >[!tip] Click [here](https://btarg.github.io/requiem-pathfinder-preact/) to access your character sheet, where you'll find your [[Soul Linking Overview|Spell Inventory]] and buttons to roll dice.

+Check the [[Starting out]] page for lore details and a basic introduction to your characters.

 ## Core Mechanics